Ante Starčević: Starčević and the Catholic Church

 Starčević espoused secularist views: he advocated the separation of church and state, and argued that faith should not guide the political life, and that the insistence on religious differences is harmful to the national interests.
 He sharply criticized the Roman Catholic clergy in Croatia due to the fact that it sided with his political opponents.
 He saw the Croatian Catholic clergy as servants of foreign masters who were instrumental in enslaving and destroying Croatian people on behalf of Austrian and Hungarian interests.
 At the same time, Starčević was not an atheist: he believed that a civilized society could not exist without faith in God and the immortal soul, which is why he saw atheists as untrustworthy.

-He and the bishop of Đakovo, Josip Juraj Strossmayer, disagreed about Croatian politics.
+He and the Bishop of Bosnia or Đakovo and Syrmia, Josip Juraj Strossmayer, disagreed about Croatian politics.
 Strossmayer was sympathetic towards panslavic unity of South Slavs (future Yugoslavia).
 Starčević, on the other hand, demanded an independent Croatian state and opposed any solution that would include Croats within some other multi-ethnic country.

 Legacy

 Croatian writer Antun Gustav Matoš wrote a tractate about him.
 In it, he proclaims Starčević as the greatest Croat and the greatest patriot in the 19th century.
 He also describes Starčević as the greatest Croatian thinker.

-For his political and literary work, Starčević is commonly called Father of the Nation (Croatian: Otac domovine) among Croats, a name first used by Eugen Kvaternik while Starčević was still alive.
+For his political and literary work, Starčević is commonly called Father of the Nation (Otac domovine) among Croats, a name first used by Eugen Kvaternik while Starčević was still alive.
 His portrait was depicted on the obverse of the Croatian 1000 kuna banknote, issued in 1993.

 Many streets and squares are named after Starčević; in 2008, a total of 203 streets in Croatia were named after him, making him the sixth most common person eponym of streets in the country.
 There are also schools named after him.
 Most right-wing parties in Croatia claim his politics as their legacy.